Yuktibhāṣā: Mathematics

-The first four chapters of the contain elementary mathematics, such as division, the Pythagorean theorem, square roots, etc. Novel ideas are not discussed until the sixth chapter on circumference of a circle.
-Yuktibhāṣā contains a derivation and proof for the power series of inverse tangent, discovered by Madhava.
-In the text, Jyesthadeva describes Madhava's series in the following manner:
+The first four chapters of the section contain elementary mathematics, such as division, the Pythagorean theorem, square roots, etc. Novel ideas are not discussed until the sixth chapter on the circumference of a circle.
+Yuktibhāṣā contains a derivation and proof for the power series of inverse tangent discovered by Madhava.
+In the text, Jyeṣṭhadeva describes Madhava's series in the following manner:

 The first term is the product of the given sine and radius of the desired arc divided by the cosine of the arc.
 The succeeding terms are obtained by a process of iteration when the first term is repeatedly multiplied by the square of the sine and divided by the square of the cosine.
 All the terms are then divided by the odd numbers 1, 3, 5, ....
 The arc is obtained by adding and subtracting respectively the terms of odd rank and those of even rank.
 It is laid down that the sine of the arc or that of its complement whichever is the smaller should be taken here as the given sine.
 Otherwise the terms obtained by this above iteration will not tend to the vanishing magnitude.